omykhalska/goit-node-hw-02-06-rest-api/readme.md

     PATCH
     /users - Update a subscription of the current user.
 Available options: ['starter', 'pro', 'business'].

+    PATCH
+    /users/avatars - Update an avatar of the current user.

 ## Schemas

 ### Contact Joi Schema: